HomeArticlesHow ToFormat JSON

 echo '{"name":"Alice","age":30}' | jq .

 jq . pretty-prints with 2-space indentation and syntax-coloured output.
-For a file: jq . data.json.
+For a file, run jq . data.json.

-For a one-click solution without any setup, paste your JSON into the JSON Formatter — it parses, validates, and pretty-prints in one step.
+For a one-click option with no setup at all, paste your JSON into the JSON Formatter.
+It parses, validates, and pretty-prints in one pass.

-Choosing indentation size: 2 spaces is the most common choice in JavaScript, TypeScript, and Node.js projects.
-4 spaces is common in Python and Java.
-Either is valid JSON — pick what is consistent with your project's existing conventions.
+Choosing indentation size: 2 spaces is the go-to in JavaScript, TypeScript, and Node.js projects.
+4 spaces shows up more in Python and Java.
+Both count as valid JSON, so pick whatever matches your project's existing conventions.

 Step 4: Validate JSON

-Formatting and validity are separate operations.
-A formatter will only succeed if the input is syntactically valid JSON.
-Validate first when you are unsure of the source data.
+Formatting and validity aren't the same operation.
+A formatter only succeeds if the input is syntactically valid JSON to begin with, so validate first when you're unsure of the source data.

 Browser console (zero setup): Open DevTools (F12), go to the Console tab, and run: